 The spouse of an enrolled, full-time student (main campus only) will pay one-half tuition for regular semester courses.
 The half-tuition for spouses does not include independent studies, academic workshops, Baptist College Partnership courses, Internet courses, or any doctoral work.
-Effective January 1, 2014, on-campus hybrid courses are available for spousal discount, also.†
+On-campus hybrid courses are available for spousal discount, also:†